premshankerjillella/youtube_video_downloader/README.md

 # youtube_video_downloader
-This ytd.py file can be used to download video from YouTube using its link.
+This ytd.py file can be used to download video from YouTube using its link .

 Step 1:
      Copy and paste the link of the video after running the program.